b-robotized/b_ctrldbox_commissioning/docs/supported_robots/KUKA.md

 # Troubleshooting

-`test_joint_trajectory_controller.launch.xml` command fails - if the robot is not in the configured position.
-SHow how to reconfigure and rebuild the thing.
-Mention that in the future versions this will not be an issue
+`test_joint_trajectory_controller.launch.xml` command fails - if the robot is not in the configured position. *TBA: Show how to reconfigure and rebuild the thing.
+Mention that in the future versions this will not be an issue.*

 ### Launch Fails Due to Incorrect Start Position